je-suis-tm/web-scraping/README.md

 2018/7/3

-Uploaded a new py file called feeds.
+Uploaded a new py file called feeds from database.
 It is designed to scrape several websites and store the information in a local database.
 And it only sends updates of the information via email.